SuduIDE/ij-textmate/docs/README.md

     <img src="images/light/textmate_bundles.png" alt="textmate_bundles" />
   </a>

+- Injection into all places where the variable is used

 ## Bugs

-- Injected language locale in string literals with references only works for `java`.
+- Injection into all places of variable usage works only for `Java`